usnistgov/fair-chain-compute-container/request-for-feedback/RFF_README.md

 (i.e., algorithms or tools or modules) and running them on institutional or commercially available computer cluster, cloud, or high-performance computing (HPC) resources.
 Biomedical microscopy imaging community is one of several stakeholder communities that
-- (a) copes with very large datasets as the advancements in microscope designs and acquisition automations enabled generating terabyte-sized image collections in a relative short time spans and
+- (a) copes with very large datasets as the advancements in microscope designs and automated acquisition enabled generating terabyte-sized image collections in a relative short time spans and
 - (b) strives to reuse containerized tools and reproduce complex workflow analyses.